Dreaming381/Latios-Framework/README.md

         -   I don’t spend time heavily testing this framework as it is a hobby and not my full time job.
-I probably will only notice issues when I try to use something in a game jam and it breaks, unless you alert me.
+I probably will only notice issues when I try to use something in a game jam or personal project and it breaks, unless you alert me.

         -   Repros and test cases will increase the chances of me publishing a fix quickly.